sparklypig/RawControl/README.md

 dflt (optional): A function that runs on every keypress (usually a screen refresh) quitBuffer (optional; defaults to '03' (ctrl+c)): A buffer string that will leave raw control.
 Careful messing with this!

 This library is intended for my own personal use.
-It and its functionality may change as my needs change and as I become a better programmer
+It and its functionality may change as my needs change and as I become a better programmer.
+If anyone has any ideas on how to improve this, I'd be curious!